60 Beautiful Braid Hairstyles For Your Kids(2022 Trends)

 Source

 A pull-through braid is an excellent way to spice up a regular ponytail.
-It’s such a glamorous way to keep all that hair off your little one’s face.
-You might need many thin elastic bands, a rat tail comb, and some bobby pins.
+It’s a glamorous way to keep all that hair off your little one’s face.
+You might need many thin elastic bands, a rat tail comb, and bobby pins.

 1. Upside Braided Bows